SUSE/rmt/README.md

 This tool allows you to mirror RPM repositories in your own private network.
 Organization (mirroring) credentials are required to mirror SUSE repositories.

-Basic usage instructions for the version packaged and shipped in SUSE and openSUSE distributions can be found in the [manuel](MANUAL.md).
+Basic usage instructions for the version packaged and shipped in SUSE and openSUSE distributions can be found in the [manual of rmt-cli](MANUAL.md).

 ## Manual installation and configuration